 My Rating: 4 out of 5

-Posted on March 12, 2011, in movie reviews and tagged A Perfect Murder, Alfred Hitchcock, Andrew Davis, aragorn, Better Know Your Hitchcock, Dial M for Murder, grace kelly, Gwyneth Paltrow, lord of the rings, Lord of the Rings movies, lotr, Michael Douglas, movie review, movie reviews, movies, reviews, The American President, The Game, unoriginal bastards, Viggo Mortensen.
+Posted on March 12, 2011, in movie review and tagged A Perfect Murder, Alfred Hitchcock, Andrew Davis, aragorn, Better Know Your Hitchcock, Dial M for Murder, grace kelly, Gwyneth Paltrow, lord of the rings, Lord of the Rings movies, lotr, Michael Douglas, movie review, movies, reviews, The American President, The Game, unoriginal bastards, Viggo Mortensen.
 Bookmark the permalink.
 1 Comment.